dumbledore/Albite.Serialization/README.md

     Assert.AreEqual(1000, c.I);
     Assert.AreEqual("hello", c.S);

-Finally, instead of the `Serialized` attribute, one can use an attribute inheriting from `Serialized`.
+Finally, instead of the `Serialized` attribute, one can use a custom one.
+One needs to pass it as the last argument of the full constructor.
 This may not look apparently useful, but it may be needed for more advanced cases, e.g. an attribute for a column in a database that is backed up by the serializer.

 ### Full list of serialized types